Calabi-Yau metrics with conical singularities along line arrangements: Background

 We write \(Y = S^3\) and consider the Riemannian cone with link \((Y, \overline{g})\), that is the space \(C(Y) = \mathbb{R}_{>0} \times Y \) endowed with the metric \(g_F = dr^2 + r^2 \overline{g} \).
 There is a parallel complex structure and canonical global complex coordinates \((z, w)\) which give a biholomorphism \(\overline{C(Y)} \cong \mathbb{C}^2 \) and map the singular locus of \(g_F\) to the complex lines \(L_1, \ldots, L_d\) we started with.
 The radius function is homogeneous in complex coordinates.
 For every \(\lambda>0\)

-We denote the associated K\"ahler form by \(\omega_F = (i/2) \dd r^2 \) and the Reeb vector field by \(\xi= I (r \partial_r) = (1/\gamma) \mbox{Im} \left( z \partial_z + w \partial_w \right) \).
+We denote the associated K\"ahler form by \(\omega_F = (i/2) \dd r^2 \) and the Reeb vector field by \(\xi= J (r \partial_r) = (1/\gamma) \mbox{Im} \left( z \partial_z + w \partial_w \right) \).

 Following \cite{panov} a PK cone \(C(Y)\) is a Polyhedral K\"ahler manifold which is also a metric cone.
-These are divided into three types according to the behaviour of the orbits of the Reeb vector field \(\xi\): \begin{enumerate}
+These are divided into three types according to the behaviour of the orbits of the Reeb vector field \(\xi\): \begin{enumerate} \item Regular.
+These agree with the \(g_F\) described above.